rudra00434/EcomCRM/README.md

 Role-Based Access: Secure login with different permissions for Staff and Admins.

+# Customer RelationShip Management System :
+1) EcomCRM the customer relationship management system is capable of keeping the record of overall daily basis record of profit and Revenue
+2) The CRM have digital analytics dashboard for per day order and customer management
+3) Implemented the feature of CSV data import of any excel data of buisness

-🛠️ Tech Stack
+# 🛠️ Tech Stack
-Backend: Django (Python)
+Backend: Django (Python) and Django-filters

-Frontend: HTML5, CSS3, JavaScript (Bootstrap/Tailwind)
+Frontend: HTML5, CSS3, JavaScript , BootStrap 5 , Chart.js

-Database: PostgreSQL (Production) / SQLite (Development)
+Database: SQLite with Django ORM (Development)

 Tools: Django Crispy Forms, Environment Variables (python-dotenv)

-🚀 Getting Started
+# 🚀 Getting Started
 Prerequisites
 Python 3.8+